OpenEvalProject/evals/manuscripts/elife-96536/v1/manuscript.md

 ## Results

-## The design of a genetic modifier screen for genes regulating mtDNA maintenance and expression
+### The design of a genetic modifier screen for genes regulating mtDNA maintenance and expression

 Mutations on nuclear-encoded ETC genes block cell cycle and disrupt the differentiation and morphogenesis of developing eyes (Mandal et al., 2005; Owusu-Ansah et al., 2008).
 RNAi against tfam or myc, which promote the expression of ETC genes encoded on mtDNA and the nuclear genome, respectively, also reduced adult eye size (Figure 1A).
 These observations prompted us to use fly eye as a model to identify TFs regulating ETC biogenesis.
 However, inhibitions of any genes essential for cell viability, proliferation, or differentiation, exemplified by RNAi targeting a mitotic cyclin, CycB (Figure 1A), would disrupt eye development.
 Therefore, assaying eye morphology alone is not sufficient to enrich candidates regulating ETC biogenesis.

 ![Figure 1.](https://cdn.elifesciences.org/articles/96536/elife-96536-fig1-v1.jpg)

 **Figure 1.:** (A) Representative images of adult eye of the control RNAi (Ctrl) and RNAi of selected genes tested in the eye screen, including CycB RNAi (CycB-i), TFAM RNAi (TFAM-i), Myc RNAi (Myc-i), CG1603 RNAi (CG1603-i), and CG4936 RNAi (CG4936-i).
 The upper panel shows eyes from RNAi-only offspring, and lower panel displays eyes from RNAi+MitoXhoI offspring cultured at the same condition.
 Arrowheads indicate the synergistic small-eye phenotype resulting from the combination of gene knockdown and the mitochondrial DNA (mtDNA) deficiency caused by mitoXhoI in the background of heteroplasmic mtDNAs.
 Scale bars: 100 µm.
 (B) Schematic of the genetic modifier screen methodology (see text for details).
 (C) Representative images illustrating the scoring of eye size.
 Scale bars: 100 µm.
 (D) A plot illustrating the calling of positive hits in the pilot screen.
 Each datapoint represents the Index-R of RNAi (X values) or RNAi+MitoXhoI flies (Y values) for each gene belonging to the different groups (see (E) and Supplementary file 1 for details).
 Genes with datapoints below the gray diagonal dash line exhibited a synergistic effect when combining their RNAi with mtDNA deficiency suggesting a potential role in regulating ETC biogenesis.
 The datapoint for ewg, the fly homolog of NRF-1, is labeled in purple.
 The green dashed line of slope 0.75 outlines the threshold for calling out positive hits based on ewg’s performance in the screen.
 (E) Graph summarizing the pilot screen of nuclear-encoded genes, demonstrating the efficacy of this screen in identifying genes involved in mitochondrial ETC biogenesis.
 Pilot group 1 (Pilot1) has 40 genes that are either nuclear-encoded ETC subunits or related to mtDNA maintenance and gene expression (Mito-EBR).
 Pilot2 has 84 genes involved in other mitochondrial processes.
 Pilot3 has 58 essential genes from other cellular components.
 (F) Graph summarizing the percentages of synergistic enhancers (En) and suppressors (Su) identified in the screen (see (G) and Supplementary file 1 for details).
 (G) A plot illustrating the calling of positive hits in the screen of transcription factor (TF) genes.
 Factors that are known to be involved in mitochondrial or ETC biogenesis are marked in purple (Known).
 The green dashed line outlines the threshold for calling out synergistic enhancers (En, green square).
-The red dashed line of slope 1.5 outlines the threshold for calling out suppressors (Su, red square).Figure 1—source data 1.Figure 1D–G.
+The red dashed line of slope 1.5 outlines the threshold for calling out suppressors (Su, red square).

 The mitochondrial genome of wild type (wt) D. melanogaster contains a single XhoI site.
 The expression of a mitochondrially targeted restriction enzyme, XhoI (MitoXhoI) in Drosophila ovary effectively selects for escaper progeny carrying mtDNA mutations that abolish the XhoI site (Xu et al., 2008).
 In a heteroplasmic background containing both wt and XhoI-resistant genome (XhoI-), the expression of MitoXhoI can effectively remove the wt genome and hence generate mtDNA deficiency (Chen et al., 2015).
 As a result, the adult eyes were slightly smaller than the control (Figure 1A).
 Considering that mtDNA encodes core components of ETC, we reasoned that inhibiting a gene related to ETC biogenesis would have a synergistic effect with the mtDNA deficiency on eye development, and the combination of these two genetic manipulations should lead to a stronger disruption of eye development than either of these conditions individually (Figure 1A and B).
 On this basis, we devised a scheme of modifier screen in eye for genes involved in ETC biogenesis (Figure 1B).

-## The RNAi modifier screen identifying TFs regulating ETC biogenesis
+### The RNAi modifier screen identifying TFs regulating ETC biogenesis

 To assess the efficacy of this scheme, we carried out a pilot RNAi screen, covering 124 nuclear-encoded mitochondrial genes and 58 non-mitochondrial genes annotated in various cellular processes (Figure 1C–E and Supplementary file 1).
 In practice, male flies carrying a UAS-IR transgene were crossed with Sco/CyO, mitoXhoI; eyeless-GAL4 heteroplasmic female flies (carrying both wt and XhoI- mtDNA).
 This cross generated two groups of offspring, RNAi-only and RNAi together with MitoXhoI expression (RNAi+MitoXhoI) that were cultured in the same vial, thereby minimizing any potential discrepancy caused by environmental factors.
 Most RNAi flies survived to adult stage but had reduced eye size.
 A few RNAi flies were lethal at the pupae stage, due to a lack of head capsule that is derived from the eye-antenna disc.